gabest11/reolink_firmware_patcher/README.md

 The default root password is stored as a hash in `/etc/passwd`, hard to find out.
 Create a second line with your own username and hash, keep uid=0 gid=0 to be the root user too.

     perl -le 'print crypt("password","ab")'

+#### other

+While you are at `/etc/init.d`, you might want to fix `/etc/init.d/K99_Sys`, change `umount /mnt/sd` to `umount /mnt/sda`.

+### Pack

+`./_pack.sh <firmware.pak>`

+This will create `<firmware_patched.pak>` where the build number is increased by one, else the camera will not see it as an update.
+After the update, it will still say it is on the old version, because the version files were not modified, so you can continuously update it with the trick.

 ### Unbricking